A global technology corporation with tens of thousands of employees worldwide and annual revenue in the billions.

 - Save time on email production

-The Company implemented Dyspatch to centrally manage email templates, with team workspaces where templates and their associated localizations are organized within a folder system.
-As part of the onboarding process, an administrator pre-loads each team’s folders with their specific templates, including any required localizations.
+The Company implemented Dyspatch to centrally manage email templates, with team Workspaces where templates and their associated localizations are organized.
+As part of the onboarding process, an administrator pre-loads each Workspace’s folders with the required templates, including localizations.

-The Company’s teams also rely heavily on Dyspatch ‘snippets’, strings of saved code that allow common elements, such as headers or footers, to be easily shared between templates.
-Because snippets can be saved globally, they allow administrators to quickly and easily make across-the-board updates when necessary, such as for branding updates, regulatory changes, etc., ensuring consistency across all teams.
+The Company’s teams also rely heavily on Dyspatch Snippets, strings of saved code that allow common elements, such as headers or footers, to be easily shared between templates.
+Because Snippets are saved globally, they allow administrators to quickly and easily make across-the-board updates when necessary, such as for branding updates, regulatory changes, etc., ensuring consistency across all teams.

-For each template update or new campaign, individual teams revise their own template content (copy, images, subject, etc.) within Dyspatch by the following process:
+For each template update or new campaign, individual teams revise their own template content (copy, images, subject, etc.) within their Dyspatch Workspace, by the following process: